namhyung/uftrace/doc/uftrace-record.md

 :   Set kernel tracing buffer size.
 The default value (in the kernel) is 1408k.

 -P *FUNC*, \--patch=*FUNC*
 :   Patch FUNC dynamically.
-This is only applicable binaries built with `-pg -mfentry -mnop-mcount` on x86_64.
+This is only applicable binaries built by
+    gcc with `-pg -mfentry -mnop-mcount` or clang with `-fxray-instrument`.
     This option can be used more than once.
 See *DYNAMIC TRACING*.

 -E *EVENT*, \--event=*EVENT*
 :   Enable event tracing.
 The event should be available on the system.